The Kosher Definition:

 OU policy is that dairy or meat items are labeled OU-D and OU Dairy or OU Meat respectively.
 An item that is labeled OU without a suffix can be assumed to be pareve.
 Nonetheless, we recommend checking the ingredients listed on the label, since on rare occasions, the OU-D is inadvertently omitted.

 According to government standards, any product labeled ‘sherbet’ or ‘fruit sherbet’ must contain milk and is, therefore, not pareve.
 Water ices may be pareve or dairy, which will be reflected in the OU designation.

 Margarine contains oils and glycerides and requires rabbinic certification.
-Margarine may contain up to 12% dairy ingredients, and some margarines are OU Dairy while others are pareve.
+Additionally, margarine may contain up to 12% dairy ingredients, and therefore some margarine are OU Dairy while others are pareve.

 All grape juice, grape wines or brandies must be prepared under strict Orthodox Rabbinic supervision.
 Once the kosher wine has been cooked, no restrictions are attached to its handling.
 Such products are generally labeled “mevushal”.

 Grape jam (produced from grape pulp) as well as all varieties of jam and jelly require supervision because they may be processed on non-kosher equipment and may contain non-kosher additives.

 Grape jelly is produced from grape juice and can be used only when produced from kosher grape juice under proper supervision.

 Natural and artificial grape flavors may not be used unless they are kosher endorsed.
 Many grape flavors contain natural grape extracts and are labeled artificial or imitation because other flavoring additives are used in the formula.